If there’s one thing all parents are likely to agree on it’s that tiny baby clothes are ridiculously cute.

 But some additional factors to consider are:

 - How often you do laundry.
-It goes without saying that if you don’t have frequent or easy access to a washing machine, you’re going to need more clothes for your baby.
+It goes without saying that if you don’t have frequent or easy access to a washing machine or dryer, you’re going to need more clothes for your baby.
 This will also be exaggerated if your baby has reflux which is not caught by their bib, or experiences regular pee leakages or diaper blowouts, both of which will lead to the laundry basket filling up even faster.
 As a reminder it’s also important to wash baby clothes before use to avoid dust and dirt irritating your baby’s delicate skin irritation.